rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 ## Why has fiat not yet collapsed?

-Every day that Bitcoin survives is another day of it working, that is, another day that no one has shown a single counterexample and proven Bitcoin as false.
+Every day that Bitcoin survives is another day of Bitcoin being de-facto true, that is, another day that no one has shown a single counterexample and proven Bitcoin as false.
-And likewise, every day that fiat USD survives is another day that the de-facto truth of Bitcoin has not been sufficient for Bitcoin to become the world reserve currency and true global money.
+And likewise, every day that fiat (USD, EUR, Yen, etc) survives is another day that the de-facto truth of Bitcoin has not been sufficient for Bitcoin to become the world reserve currency and global money.

-In other words, the adoption of Bitcoin may have reached the point where it is de-facto true, and practically unstoppable, least of all by the usual political machinations of central planners and their delusions of power;
+In other words, the adoption of Bitcoin may have reached the point where it is de-facto true, practically unstoppable, least of all by the usual political machinations of central planners and their delusions of power;
- and yet while there is still a will and want for fiat currency, someone willing to take a job in exchange for fiat, it persists.
+ and yet, as long as there is still a will and want for fiat currency, someone willing to take a job in exchange for fiat money, then fiat will persist.

-Perhaps it may take centuries for fiat USD to collapse.
+Perhaps it will take centuries for all fiat money to collapse.
-Or perhaps fiat USD hyperinflates tomorrow.
+Or perhaps the EUR and USD hyperinflate tomorrow.
-Should anyone think such a hyperinflation of fiat USD is impossible, look at the history of fiat money and hyperinflation events.
+Should anyone think such a hyperinflation of
+ USD or EUR is impossible, look at the history of fiat money and hyperinflation events.
 While not as predictable as the tides, it is as inevitable as a tsunami.